sleak-lbl/weekly-emails/items/ecpwebinar.md

-### January 12 IDEAS-ECP Webinar  Postponed
-# ### IDEAS-ECP Webinar on "Lessons Learned & Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," January 12
+### IDEAS-ECP Webinar on "Lessons Learned & Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems," February 16

 The Webinar entitled "Wrong Way: Lessons Learned and Possibilities for Using the 'Wrong' Programming Approach on Leadership Computing Facility Systems,"